 Maths or Maths with Physics?

 All Maths applicants apply for Mathematics in their UCAS application.
-On the SAQ (or on the COPA form if you are applying from outside the EU), you will then be asked to choose between the two first year options in the Maths course:
+On the additional questionnaire(s) you will then be asked to choose between the two first year options in the Maths course:

 Information about these options is in the Part 1A course outline and in the Mathematics with Physics leaflet.
 Please bear in mind that applicants for Mathematics with Physics must be taking Physics at A level, IB Higher Level or equivalent.

-Christ's Maths applicants selected for interview in Cambridge have the interviews in early December.
-Applicants will normally have two Mathematics interviews (about 25 minutes each).
+If we invite you for interviews, these usually take place in early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in Mathematics.
 Typically one will lead on Pure Mathematics, the other on Applied Mathematics.
 All applicants will also be given some questions to look at before one of the interviews starts, and a discussion of your solutions to these questions will form part of the interview.
 During these subject interviews, we may ask questions on topics with which you are not already familiar: the aim here is to assess your innate mathematical ability when working through unprepared questions and your ability to absorb quickly new ideas.
 This approach minimizes the effects of a candidate’s background and teaching and creates a more level playing field.
 We will not try to catch you out but rather will help you work through unseen problems.
 We sometimes ask candidates to think out loud as they tackle interview problems as a means of helping us to understand their individual approach to Mathematics.
 We are not simply trying to test knowledge or memory of theorems, etc., as these will be tested in due course by A-level, IB Higher or other examinations.

 Further information about interviews (including two useful films) is available in the Cambridge interviews section.
 We also hold interviews in a number of locations overseas.
 If this may be relevant for you, please see the international students section .